Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 	    ORDER BY TotalDuration DESC
 	    USING Outputters.Csv();

-3. Change the name of the output file from *&lt;replace_this_with_your_output_name&gt;* to something unique, and then submit the script.
+3. Change the name of the database from *&lt;insert your DB name&gt;* to the one you selected in step 1, change the output file path from *&lt;replace_this_with_your_output_name&gt;* to something unique, and then submit the script.

 # Exercise 6: Creating table-valued functions
 In this exercise, you will create a table-valued function.

 Table-valued functions enable you to create more complex abstractions, by encapsulating several statements and adding parameterization.

-1. Replace the contents of your query editor with the following text, and then submit the script:
+1. Replace the contents of your query editor with the following text, replace *&lt;insert your DB name&gt;* with your previously created database name, and then submit the script:

+	    USE DATABASE <insert your DB name>;

     	DROP FUNCTION IF EXISTS RegionalSearchlog;
     	CREATE FUNCTION RegionalSearchlog(@region string = "en-gb")
     	RETURNS @searchlog